Section 53 of the Constitution Act, 1867: House of Commons control over public finances

 Like the British House of Commons, the Canadian House of Commons has asserted full control over public finances, relying in part on the historical development of these principles in the United Kingdom.
 For example, Standing Order 80 of the Canadian House of Commons asserts the basic principle that the House of Commons has full control over the public finances:

 Standing Order 80 echoes the language of a similar resolution passed by the English House of Commons in 1678.

 The Senate takes a somewhat different view on this issue.
 The Senate recognises that taxation and appropriation bills can only be introduced in the House of Commons, with the recommendation from the Governor General.
 However, all bills introduced in the House of Commons, including money bills, require passage by the Senate in order to become law.
 The Senate has asserted that while it cannot introduce money bills, it has a power to amend them, provided the amendments do not increase the taxation or appropriation amounts.
 In the Senate's view, its power to amend money bills allows it to reduce taxation and appropriation amounts in a bill.
 The Senate has also asserted that it is not bound to pass financial legislation, unlike the House of Lords in the British Parliament.
 On occasion, the Senate has passed amendments or rejected a money bill.
 (Note: In 1913, the Senate rejected the Naval Aid Bill, which would have authorised the federal government to spend $35 million (approximately $978,000,000 in 2025) for the construction of battlecruisers or battleships for the Royal Navy.)

 In 1990, the Liberal party, in opposition in the House of Commons, threatened to use its majority in the Senate to defeat the bill to implement the goods and services tax.
 In response, the Progressive Conservative government of Prime Minister Brian Mulroney appointed eight additional senators under section 26 of the Constitution Act to ensure passage of the bill.

 Relationship to Section 54

 Section 53 is balanced by section 54 of the Act, which requires that any tax or appropriation bills must be accompanied by a recommendation from the Governor General.
 The recommendation by the Governor General is always on the advice of the federal Cabinet.
-The combined effect of these two sections is joint control over public finance, reconciling the principle of control by the Commons with the need for budgetary control by the executive.
+The combined effect of these two sections is joint control over public finance, reconciling the principles that only the elected House of Commons can authorize taxation and spending, with the need for budgetary control by the executive.